automl/Auto-PyTorch/docs/manual.rst

     * the sample frequency of the datasets
     * the static features in the dataset, i.e., features that contain only one value within each series

-Time Series forecasting validator then transforms the features and targets into a pd.DataFrame whose index is used to identify different series
+Time Series forecasting validator then transforms the features and targets into a `pd.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ whose index is applied to identify the series that the time step belongs to.

 Data Preprocessing
 ==================